avansp/old-jekyll-avansp.github.io/_posts/2015-08-30-create-basic-centos-vm.md

 # ./VBoxLinuxAdditions.run
 {% endhighlight %}

-Now you can setup a Shared Folder between host & guest VM.
+Now you can setup a Shared Folder between host & guest VM[^1].

 Reboot the system.